EtzionR/Clustering-by-Silhouette/README.md

 **lim:** upper value to input the clustering function (default: 20)

 **stp:** define the gap between each step between **"org"** to **"lim"** (default: 1)

+**dup:** define the multiplication factor for reduce the size of input dataframe

 ## License